THE BOWL PATTERN

 QUANTIFYING BOWL PATTERNS

 One could also quantify the pattern in terms of whether it is more slow than fast, or more about an imbalanced calcium/magnesium ratio or an imbalanced sodium/potassium ratio.
-Once again, at this time, I have not gone to this degree or extreme in understanding and labeling various bowl patterns.
+Once again, at this time, we have not gone to this degree or extreme in understanding and labeling various bowl patterns.